awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_optimize_ec2_using_cloudwatch_compute_optimizer/_index.md

 * Understand [design principles](https://docs.aws.amazon.com/wellarchitected/latest/sustainability-pillar/design-principles-for-sustainability-in-the-cloud.html) in AWS Well-Architected Sustainability Pillar
 * Understand [best practices for hardware patterns](https://docs.aws.amazon.com/wellarchitected/latest/sustainability-pillar/hardware-patterns.html) in AWS Well-Architected Sustainability Pillar
 * Learn how to optimize your architecture for minimum amount of hardware usage using [AWS Compute Optimizer](https://aws.amazon.com/aws-cost-management/aws-cost-optimization/right-sizing/)
-* Learn how to use [Amazon CloutWatch metric math](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/using-metric-math.html) feature to observe **sustainability key performance indicators (KPIs)**.
+* Learn how to use [Amazon CloudWatch  metric math](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/using-metric-math.html) feature to observe **sustainability key performance indicators (KPIs)**.

 ## Prerequisites

 * The lab is designed to run in your own AWS account.
 * Enable [AWS Compute Optimizer](https://aws.amazon.com/compute-optimizer/)
-* We will deploy a sample web application and will automatically generate a worklaod to simulate requests from users.
+* We will deploy a sample web application and will automatically generate a workload  to simulate requests from users.

 ## Costs
 * **t4g.xlarge** instance will be deployed as a baseline Amazon EC2 instance.
 We will change Amazon EC2 instance type from c4.xlarge to **c7g.large** to use the minimum amount of hardware to meet our business requirements.